mattiasu96/TrapGenerator/README.md

 As you might notice, we have a BAR element every 16 notes, which denotes the ending of a musical bar.

+In the specific case of Trap Music, we suggest a 32-th note resolution in order to represent the Hi-Hat "high speed" repetitions.
+Notice that this will double up the dimension of the input txt with all the realated consequences (longer training time ecc...) <br>
+We sticked to 16-th notes to simplify the process.

+## Model training